penguin-squad/playlist-app-rn/README.md

 ## Install

 ```
-code here
+npm install
 ```
+npm start
+...
+npx react-native run-android

 ## Project Structure
-Currently, the project is a bit disorganized and we hope to improve it.
+The project is a bit disorganized and we hope to improve it.
 The main idea is that we leverage Model-View-Presenter strucutre with an added components folder where you can find individual components and where the views represent multiple components to fill out a screen.

 In the view folder you can see the Views for our application.

+In the presenters folder you can see the Presenter for our application.

 In the components you can see smaller components which are used to build up a view

 In the model folder you can see some Typescript typing used to define some objects that we use.

 In the store we describe our current redux store which contains mock data and how we leverage redux in our application.

-We also have a presenter folder which is currently not utilized.

 We also have a util folder that describes our api connection.